Bachelor of Applied Science

 What is the Bachelor of Applied Science Degree?The BAS is an ETSU degree program designed specifically for applicants who have earned an Associate of Applied Science (AAS) degree in a technical field.
 It is a convenient means for such students to earn a bachelor’s degree.
 The program generally recognizes more credit from students’ AAS degrees than most traditional degree programs.

 Who is eligible for admission to the BAS program?Students who have completed an AAS degree in a technical field.
 Students who have previously earned a four-year degree are not eligible to enroll in the BAS program.
 Due to the unique nature of the BAS degree, students may not double major.
-Students who have completed an Associate of Science (AS) degree are not eligible to enroll in the BAS program; however, these students may enroll in one of three other Division of Cross-Disciplinary Studies degree programs: General Studies, Interdisciplinary Studies, or Professional Studies.
+Students who have completed an Associate of Science (AS) degree are not eligible to enroll in the BAS program; however, these students may enroll in the Bachelor of Science in Interdisciplinary Studies program.

 What is required to get started in the BAS program?